hubverse-org/hubDocs/docs/source/user-guide/target-data.md

 greater than 1 but less than or equal to 1.25.
 These `oracle_value`s encode a step function CDF that is equal to 0 when the `output_type_id` is less than the observed rate and jumps to 1 at the observed rate.

+## How hubs should provide access to target time series data and oracle output

+Hubs should ensure that standardized procedures for accessing target data are available.
+The data formats that a hub provides may depend on the needs of the specific hub, and which hubverse tools the hub wants to use.
+For example, a hub that will not be conducting evaluations by comparing predictions to observed target values may not need to provide data in the oracle output format.

+Access to target time series data and oracle output can be provided in either of two ways:

+1.  by providing example code for accessing target time series data and/or oracle output programmatically
+2.  by storing snapshots of the target time series data and/or oracle output in the hub repository in the `target-data` folder.

+Following general conventions for storage of code related to modeling hubs, we recommend that any code for data access be provided in a separate repository following standard language-specific packaging guidelines, or if the code is small in scope it can be placed within the `src` folder of the hub’s repository.